 The origin of ULVZs is not constrained at present, and several hypotheses have been proposed, and include partial melting of some component of the deep mantle (Williams and Garnero, 1996; Berryman, 2000), accumulated silicate sediments from the core (e.g., Buffett et al., 2000), subducted rocks containing banded iron formations (e.g., Dobson and Brodholt, 2005), iron-enriched post-perovskite (e.g., Mao et al., 2006), iron-rich (Mg,Fe)O (e.g., Wicks et al., 2010; Bower et al., 2011), segregated mid-ocean ridge basalt from subduction (e.g., Christensen and Hofmann, 1994), products from the chemical reaction of mantle and core material (e.g., Knittle and Jeanloz, 1991; Garnero and Jeanloz, 2000a), and possibly remnants of a basal magma ocean from an early earth differentiation process (Labrosse et al., 2007; Nomura et al., 2011).
-Better characterization of ULVZ distribution, properties, and morphology, especially related to surrounding structures (e.g., LLSVP and surrounding mantle), is needed to help distinguish between these possibilities.
+Better characterization of ULVZ distribution, properties, and morphology, especially related to surrounding structures (e.g., LLSVP and surrounding mantle), is important to help distinguish between these possibilities.

 Thin layering on the core-side of the CMB (e.g., few km) can produce seismic signals that look like those used to image ULVZ structure (Garnero and Helmberger, 1998).
 Various mechanisms have been proposed to produce a ubiquitous core side layer, including compaction of silicate sediments that accumulate as the core grows (Buffett et al., 2000), or by double diffusive boundary effects of the core and mantle (Buffett, 2010).
-Isolate core structures may also exist.
-Rost and Revenaugh (2001) suggested a zone with non-zero VS underneath CMB topographic high, possibly filled by light core materials.
-Trade-offs have thus been considered in the seismic imaging of mantle versus core-side layering (as well as models involving some kind of core-mantle transition (or “fuzzy”) (Garnero and Jeanloz, 2000a, 2000b).
+Isolated core structures may also exist.
+Rost and Revenaugh (2001) suggested a zone with non-zero VS underneath a CMB topographic high, possibly filled by lighter core material.
+Trade-offs have thus been considered in the seismic imaging of mantle versus core-side layering (as well as models involving some kind of (e.g., “fuzzy”) core-mantle transition (Garnero and Jeanloz, 2000a, 2000b).

 The distribution of ULVZs appears to statistically correlate with the surface locations of hotspots (Williams et al., 1998).
-Additionally, many ULVZs locate near the margins of the LLSVPs (McNamara et al., 2010), which geographically correlate with the surface eruption of most Phanerozoic kimberlites (Torsvik et al., 2010).
-Combining this with hot spots being more likely to overly LLSVP margins than elsewhere (Thorne et al., 2004) is consistent with ULVZs being associated with plume generation zones (e.g., Rost et al., 2005) at the edges of the LLSVPs (Williams et al., 1998; Burke et al., 2008); that is, hotspots may originate from LLSVP margins as whole mantle plumes with minimal deflection by mantle convection.
+Additionally, many ULVZs locate near the margins of the LLSVPs (McNamara et al., 2010), which geographically correlate with the surface eruption locations of most Phanerozoic kimberlites and large igneous provinces (Torsvik et al., 2010).
+Combining this with hot spots being more likely to overly LLSVP margins than elsewhere (Thorne et al., 2004) is consistent with ULVZs being associated with plume generation zones (e.g., Rost et al., 2005) at the edges of the LLSVPs (Williams et al., 1998; Burke et al., 2008); that is, hotspots may originate from whole mantle plumes associated with LLSVP margins with minimal deflection by mantle convection.